Prof. Jamil Khader, Ph.D.

 His political commentary has been featured on The Philosophical Salon, Aljazeera in English, Truthout, Jadaliyya, The Palestine Chronicle, Center for the Secular Research and Studies in the Arab World (Al-Hewar Al-Mutamaden), PPS Arabia, News with Conscience, and other venues.
 He is currently working on various articles as well as two book-length projects.

-The Office of the Dean of Research and the Research Council are pleased to invite you to attend the twelfth colloquium in the Research and Creativity colloquia…
+The Office of the Dean of Research and the Research Council are pleased to invite you to attend the second colloquium in the Research and Creativity colloquia series for the 2021-2022 academic year.
+Mr. Rizek Sleibi, Lecturer…